 Urban Plunge Retreat

 Urban Plunge is a weekend retreat where students are immersed in the justice issues around urban poverty in Cincinnati.
 Students will be staying and serving with the St. Vincent de Paul Society.
 During the evening, group reflections, shared prayer, and simulation experiences will be focused around the justice issues of poverty.
-Ten to twelve students and two faculty members will be living in a simple community setting, sharing meals and contributing to the group.
+8-14 students and two faculty members will be living in a simple community setting, sharing meals and contributing to the group.
+The $35 deposit, due Tuesday, Dec.
+17, can be made here.

 CJ's summer mission trips provide students with the opportunity to travel to different cities, grow in their faith, share the Gospel message, learn from other cultures and discover ways people are working to bring about a more just society.